Dog Bite Lawyer

 With dog bite injuries, whether or not you have a case is based on knowing who was at fault.
 An owner is liable for their dog’s actions (except if the injured person provoked the dog, trespassed, was unreasonably careless, etc.).
-Because the circumstances of each dog bite case are different, we encourage you to speak with one of our attorneys.
+Because the circumstances of each dog bite case are different, we encourage you to speak with one of our dog bite lawyers.
 It is the best method for knowing whether or not you have a case.
-Your personal injury attorney can evaluate all of the details and help you know if your case is worth it.
+Your dog bite attorney can evaluate all of the details and help you know if your case is worth it.

 How Long Will the Process Take?

 Knowing how long the legal process is going to take is difficult.
 Suffice it to say, it depends.
 Generally, how long it takes is connected to how long you are receiving treatment for your injuries.
 It will not be in your best interest to settle if you have not been released from treatment.
 There are many reasons for this.
 The biggest being we want to ensure that the at-fault insurance carrier pays all of your medical bills resulting from the dog bite injuries.